Secret police: Hungary

 The House of Terror museum in Budapest displays the headquarters for the Arrow Cross Party, which killed hundreds of Jews in its basement, among other targets considered "enemies of the race-based state".
 The same building was used by the State Protection Authority (or ÁVH) secret police.
 The Soviet-aligned ÁVH moved into the former fascist police headquarters and used it to torture and execute state opponents.

+Italy

+In fascist Italy (1922–1943) and the Italian Social Republic (RSI), OVRA were a fascist Italian secret police organization.

+Portugal

+The PIDE was the Portuguese security agency and secret police that existed from 1933 to 1969 during the Estado Novo regime of António de Oliveira Salazar.
+In 1969, the name was changed to Directorate-General of Security.
+It was dissolved with the Carnation Revolution in 1974.

 Russia

 Ivan the Terrible implemented Oprichnina in Russia between 1565 and 1572.
 In the Russian Empire, the secret police forces were the Third Section of the Imperial Chancery and then the Okhrana.
 Agents of the Okhrana were vital in identifying and suppressing opponents of the Tsar.
 The Okhrana engaged in torture and infiltration of opponents.
 They infiltrated labor unions, political parties, and newspapers.
 After the Russian Revolution, the Soviet Union established the Cheka, OGPU, NKVD, NKGB, and MVD.
 Cheka, as an authorized secret police force under the rule of the Bolsheviks, suppressed political opponents during the Red Terror.
 It also enacted counterintelligence operations such as Operation Trust, in which it set up a fake anti-Bolshevik organization to identify opponents.
 It was the temporary forerunner to the KGB, a later secret police agency used for similar purposes.
 The NKVD participated in the Great Purge under Stalin.